Neats29/neats29.github.io/source/coaching/index.md

 - Wear a pair of headphones, as the sound can get muffled when laying down
 - Leave some buffer time after our session to allow a gentle transition into the rest of your day
 - Let me know if you have a hard stop

+<h1 style="font-size: 1.6em;">Disclaimer</h1>

+By booking a session, you acknowledge that I am not a licensed mental health professional, psychotherapist, or medical provider.
+This session is for personal growth and emotional support only.
+It is not psychotherapy, counselling, or mental health treatment.
+By proceeding, you agree to take full responsibility for your own well-being.

 <h1 style="font-size: 1.6em;">Self-love guided meditation</h1>